robbieculkin/robbieculkin.github.io/index.md

  - teaching at SCU

 ## About this site
 Personal sites are often extended resumes.
-For that info, you can check my [LinkedIn](https://www.linkedin.com/in/robbie-culkin/).
 Instead, I plan to use this site as a personal catalog for things I find interesting.
+For professional info, you can check my [LinkedIn](https://www.linkedin.com/in/robbie-culkin/).